4est-is-Forrest/square-iron/content/docs/Inbox Common Module/primary-functions.md

         except:
             short = re.sub('[\$\$\{\{%%&&].+','',m.subject)

-**Parse the assignment/resolver group and spellcheck the string.
+**Parse the assignment/resolver group and spellcheck the string; use JSON to get 'sys_id.'
 Set 'short description' field.**

 Resolver group in this instance of ServiceNow have a very long names and thus are very easily misspelled, hence why a spellchecker is necessary.
 The function will be described in greater detail in the following section.
 Depending on the spellcheck, the email is marked with an 'Invalid' string and skipped, or the resolver group's 'sys_id' is obtained from ServiceNow via JSON.